Profile information

 –“You teach me, I forget.
 You show me, I remember.
 You involve me, I understand.” – E.O.
 Wilson

 My wife, Maria, and I are rejuvenating our farm/homestead in the eastern Finger Lakes region of upstate New York.
-We live off a quiet rural road in Marcellus, on 23 acres with ponds, meadows, forest and a well-stocked trout stream.
+We live off a quiet, rural road in Marcellus, on 23 acres with ponds, meadows, forest and a well-stocked trout stream.
 We are working with a state forester to reduce invasive species and diversify native vegetation to enrich the environment and offset climate change factors.
-It's an experiment of sorts: What kind of difference can be made by a 23-acre habitat oasis, a rich, diverse island surrounded by an ocean of invasives?
-It's also a task bigger than us in every way, and we've had volunteers from Japan, Hungary, Chile, South Africa, Kenya, Australia, Germany and the U.S. helping us.
+It's an experiment of sorts: What kind of difference will it make to create a richly diverse 23-acre habitat that is surrounded by an ocean of invasives?
+The task is bigger than us in every way, and we've had volunteers from Japan, Hungary, Chile, South Africa, Kenya, Australia, India, Italy, Germany and the U.S. helping us.

-Over the last three years we've planted 1,420 tree and shrub seedlings, each protected from deer browse with a tree tube or small wire fence.
-We'll be planting 500/year in 2023 & 2024.
+Over the last four years we've planted more than 2,000 tree and shrub seedlings, each protected from deer browse with a tree tube or small wire fence.
+In May of 2024, we will plant another 500.

 We are both Covid vaccinated and boosted.
 Vegan and LGBTQ friendly, open to all races and cultures.

-Through the fall and winter months our outdoor activity shifts to invasive cutting and stump spraying with herbicide, cutting and splitting firewood, repairing utility roads.
+During fall and winter months our outdoor work shifts to invasive cutting and stump spraying with herbicide, cutting and splitting firewood, repairing utility roads.

 We have a fenced organic raised-bed garden and a cat.
-Our cabin by the trout stream is being renovated, basic carpentry work that we get to from time to time.
+We are renovating our cabin by the trout stream, which involves basic carpentry work and painting.

 Art Projects